VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 persisting the changes to the data store.
 This can be a simple, mechanical process of identifying the CRUD operations that the UI performed on the DTO and applying equivalent CRUD operations to the data store.
-The are several things to notice about this typical architecture:
+There are several things to notice about this typical architecture:

 * It uses CRUD operations throughout.
 * If you have a domain model you must translate the CRUD operations from